TheInfamousToTo/plex-suggester/README.md

 ## How it Works

 - Connects to your Plex server using the provided URL and token.
-- Fetches the specified library (default: "Movies").
+- Fetches all video libraries (Movies, TV, Anime, etc.).
-- Picks a random unwatched movie and displays its details.
+- Picks a random unwatched item from the selected library and displays its details.
-- Allows refreshing for a new suggestion.
+- Allows refreshing for a new suggestion, keeping your library selection.

 ## Troubleshooting

 - Ensure your Plex server is accessible from where you run the app.
 - Double-check your Plex token and library name.
-- Check logs for errors if the app fails to connect or display movies.
+- Check logs for errors if the app fails to connect or display items.

 ## License

 MIT License.
 See [LICENSE](LICENSE) for details.

+---

+## How to update GitHub and Docker Hub with your new README

+### 1. Update on GitHub

+1. **Commit and push your changes:**
+    ```bash
+    git add README.md
+    git commit -m "Update README with new UI and features"
+    git push
+    ```
+   This updates the README on your GitHub repository.

+### 2. Update on Docker Hub

+- **If you use automated builds (linked to GitHub):**
+  - The README on Docker Hub will update automatically after your next build (triggered by a push or manually).
+  - You can trigger a build by pushing a new tag or clicking "Trigger" in Docker Hub's build settings.

+- **If you push images manually:**
+  1. Go to your repository on Docker Hub.
+  2. Click the "Edit" button on the repository page.
+  3. Copy the contents of your updated `README.md` and paste it into the "Full Description" field.
+  4. Save the changes.

+**Tip:**
+Automated builds are recommended for keeping Docker Hub in sync with GitHub.

+---